-Treatment admissions also show more people being treated for heroin or other opiate addiction than alcohol dependence (usually the highest category in most states).
-In 2008, more than 15,000 people were admitted to addiction treatment for heroin, another 2,313 for other opiates such as methadone, morphine, codeine, hydrocodone or oxycodone.
-The number of people treated for alcohol dependence alone was 8,093; alcohol dependence with a secondary drug was 8,463.
+Treatment admissions also show approximately as many people being treated for heroin or other opiate addiction as alcohol dependence.
+In most states, alcohol is by far the highest category.
+In 2013, more than 18,345 people were admitted to addiction treatment for heroin, and another 3,606 for other opiates such as methadone, morphine, codeine, hydrocodone or oxycodone.
+The number of people treated for alcohol dependence either along or in combination with use of a secondary drug were totaled 22,112.

-And youth are struggling with these drug problems as well.
-More than 2,000 of those admitted for opiate addiction and 1,400 of those being treated for addiction to marijuana were under 21 years of age.
+And young adults are struggling with these drug problems in volume.
+Nearly 5,000 of those admitted for opiate addiction and nearly 3,000 of those being treated for addiction to marijuana were 25 and younger.

 Drug Traffickers Run a Never-Ending War

 What law enforcement refers to as the “New England Pipeline” runs straight through the heart of Connecticut.
 In fact, the two arms of this pipeline, I-95 up to Maine and I-91 that passes along the Vermont-New Hampshire state lines, intersect in New Haven.
 Traffickers commonly use private vehicles that have secret compartments controlled by hydraulics that hide drug shipments out of sight.
 Other shipments of cocaine, marijuana and opiates come in directly from Southwestern United States or the new regional drug distribution center in Atlanta by package delivery service or postal service.
 More marijuana comes across the nearby Canadian border.

 As in many other New England states, street gangs have taken over much of the retail distribution of drugs from the Colombian, Mexican and Dominican traffickers.